-With the start of a new calendar year, many individuals are focused on improving their health and fitness as part of their New Year’s resolutions.
+With summer around the corner, many individuals are focused on improving their health and fitness as part of their summer goals.
 A big component of that for many people is losing weight, reducing body fat, and building strength.

 Obviously, the transformation challenge is rooted in a sound exercise and nutrition program that’s aligned with your goals.

 And, if you need help figuring out how many calories to eat to achieve your goals, then you can log into the 1UP Fitness App, which offers an all-in-one personalized nutrition, training and tracking to help you reach and maintain your fitness goals.

 Still, for those individuals looking to further enhance their results, as well as those fitness enthusiasts looking to streamline the process, we offer a wide variety of supplements to aid you on your journey.

 One of the special 1UP family of weight loss support supplements is our Stim-Free Fat Burner.

 We carefully formulated this product so that it could be used standalone as well as stacked with 1/2 serving of our men’s and women’s stimulant-inclusive weight loss aids, Pro Ripped Max and Make Her Lean Max.

 Olive Leaf Extract

 The Mediterranean diet is considered as one of the healthiest diets on the planet.
 One of the core components of the diet is olive oil, which not only supplies heart-healthy fats but also valuable antioxidants and polyphenols.

 As it turns out, the leaves from the olive tree are far more concentrated in these polyphenols than either the fruit (olives) or its oil.